LethalCompanyModding/Thunderstore/Thunderstore-Guidelines.md

 ## Forking an Existing Mod

+> [!IMPORTANT]
-Even if you have the legal right to redistribute another author's work, we ask that you follow these guidelines first before uploading a fork to our community:
+> Even if you have the legal right to redistribute another author's work, we ask that you follow these guidelines first before uploading a fork to our community:

 If the mod already exists within the Lethal Company Modding public organization, simply ask to be granted maintainer rights and get to work, great!
 No fork is required.